 Theodore Roosevelt Rotunda Murals

-Based on archival research, media analysis and condition survey, EverGreene developed a comprehensive treatment plan to remove, repair and restore the entire mural cycle which was approved by the owner, their consultants, and the Public Design Commission.
-Following extensive treatment testing on one canvas in a pilot phase, EverGreene conservators and technicians executed a wide range of treatments on the entire mural cycle, including treatment of unstable plaster, removal (and subsequent reinstallation) of seven canvas panels, flattening of planar distoration, repair of previous damage, varnish removal, paint consolidation, surface cleaning, and inpainting.
+Based on archival research, media analysis and conditions survey, EverGreene developed a comprehensive treatment plan to remove, repair and restore the entire mural cycle.
+The murals were attached to the walls on 600-lb. sonotubes and treated in a lab while plaster was restored.
+Following extensive treatment testing on one canvas in a pilot phase, EverGreene conservators and technicians executed a wide range of treatments on the entire mural cycle, including treatment of unstable plaster, removal (and subsequent reinstallation) of seven canvas panels, flattening of planar distortion, repair of previous damage, varnish removal, paint consolidation, surface cleaning, and inpainting.